Unique Photo: Film

 In March 2009, it was mentioned that Unique Photo is the largest film supplier in the United States.
 On March 30, 2009, Unique Photo announced that it had received the very last shipment of Polaroid film ever made.

 Recognition

-Unique Photo was awarded the "2013 Dealer of the Year" by Digital Imaging Reporter.
+Unique Photo was awarded "2013 Dealer of the Year" by Digital Imaging Reporter.

 In November of 2018, Unique Photo was named a finalist in the 2018 Family Business of the Year by the Rothman Institute of Entrepreneurship at Fairleigh Dickinson University.

-In the News
+In the news

 Unique Photo helped the Fairfield Police Department arrest a credit card fraud suspect in March 2021.